What Is the Best Cut of Steak? The Ultimate Top 10 List

 The flank steak has a lot of connective tissue and muscle fibers that can take away some of its tenderness.

-The flank is a flavorful piece of meat which most people describe as having a beefy taste.
+The flank is a flavorful piece of meat that most people describe as having a beefy taste.
 A good marinade will add even more flavor.
 Flanks pair well with marinades if you want to liven up your dishes.

 However, remember that marinating won’t help tenderize your meat.

-Flank steak is great for grilling, broiling, and searing, and it also makes great stir fry!
+Flank steak is great for grilling, broiling, and searing, and it also makes great stir-fry!
 Just make sure not to cook it beyond medium to medium-rare, or it can become tough.
 And always cut it against the grain to get the best texture.

 What Is the Most Expensive Cut of Steak?